Boohi/junction2019-gamejam/README.md

 **steal** ---> steal (1g) from your opponent<br />
 **weapon** ---> buy weapon for (5g) - increase your power from 2 to 4<br />
 **armor** ---> buy armor for (5g) - gain 5 more hearts<br />
-**QUESTS** ---> answer the quest question correctly before your opponent for a chance to gain massive loot'<br />
+**QUESTS** ---> answer the quest question correctly before your opponent for a chance to gain massive loot'

-The game ends once one player reaches zero HP.
 <br /><br />

 ## Contributors